Lynk Tools

 The placeholder is removed from the schedule.
 The channel falls back to whatever is configured as the default (usually a live slicer stream).
 Use this when airing an outdated placeholder is worse than having no entry.

-Click "โž• Create New Replacement Job" to open the configuration modal.
+Click "โž• New Replacement Job" to open the configuration modal.

 Job Name